thebalanceder/chekml/chekml/featurization/README.md

   - Each metric is a tuple of a function and its optimization direction (`"maximize"` or `"minimize"`).

 ### Algorithm of Information Repurposed Featurizer
-- The `InformationRepurposedFeaturizer` generates new features by training machine learning models on combinations of input features, evaluating their predictions using various statistical metrics, and selecting the most informative features.
+- The `InformationRepurposedFeaturizerSlow` and 'InformationRepurposedFeaturizerFast' generates new features by training machine learning models on combinations of input features, evaluating their predictions using various statistical metrics, and selecting the most informative features.
 It leverages OpenCL-accelerated metrics (via `metrics.cpp`) for performance.
 Here’s how the algorithm works:

 -Initialization:
   - Validates the input DataFrame, ensuring it has a `target` column and no NaN values (handled by `SimpleImputer` if present).